schnerd/chrome-headless-screenshots/README.md

 ### Chrome Version

 Headless Chrome is still new and unstable, and the API changes with each new major Chrome version.
-Our master branch is currently targeting **Chrome 60**–the current stable Chrome version.
+Our master branch is currently targeting **Chrome 60**.
 You may need to modify the script if you wish to target another version.

 ### Setup on Linux